Often clients ask me why some translators charge them more than others.

 With the remaining 50%, you can use Machine Translation.
 In that case, the translator receives a suggestion from the AI and he can simply click on it—this can reduce the translation time of a sentence to almost immediate.

 From our clients, we recorded data that is similar to the analysis made by Intento.
 The suggestions coming from AI (for the major languages) are so good that almost half of the segments can be translated directly using text coming from the AI.

 That means, combining TMs with MT can reduce the amount of text that a professional translator has to focus on down to less than 25%.

 In fact, we’ve been told by many of our clients that since the amount of content they have to translate decreased drastically using this type of technology and getting the translation done became so fast, they decided to start doing the translations internally (using native speakers inside the organization, partners, resellers).

-If you have never considered using Machine Translation, and your company works on InDesign, you might want to test our own Redokun with its 14-day free trial and see directly in your documents how this technology could work for you.
+If you have never considered using Machine Translation, you might want to test our own Redokun with its 14-day free trial and see directly in your documents how this technology could work for you.

 Until next time,